 Each time you use “Create Layer” attributes of the layer will be different, depending on the initial Layer Style.

 By the way, “Create Layer” can be used on any Layer Style.

 Don’t feel constrained to using just perspective.
 You could even use Free Transform (Cmd/Ctrl + T), and make use of the modifier key (Cmd/Ctrl) to distort the shadow.

 I am going to use the Edit/Transform/Perspective.
 Line up the text, then drag out any bottom corner.

 You could if you wanted to add a Layer Mask and fill with a White to Black Gradient using the Gradient Tool.

-I prefer to add another Layer Style – Gradient Overlay.
+I prefer to add another Layer Style – called Gradient Overlay.